 In addition, CDS Clearing and Depository Services Inc. ("CDS"), the Canadian CSD and CCP, is a full-service Member of NSCC, as well as a Participant of DTC.
-The relationship between NSCC and CDS, which has been in place and operated successfully for approximately three decades, enables participants of CDS to clear and settle OTC trades with U.S. broker-dealers through sub-accounts maintained by CDS with DTC and NSCC.
+The relationship between NSCC and CDS, enables participants of CDS to clear and settle OTC trades with U.S. broker-dealers through sub-accounts maintained by CDS with DTC and NSCC.
 CDS is the Member of NSCC (and DTC).
 CDS's participants are not Members and NSCC looks to CDS as principal for satisfaction of clearance and settlement obligations; should a CDS participant default on its settlement obligation, CDS is required to meet the settlement obligation to NSCC.
 NSCC mitigates its exposure to CDS as a result of its participants' activities by calculating and collecting CDS's Clearing Fund requirements at the level of each sub-account maintained by CDS for its participants.
 For its own protection, CDS maintains collateral based on contributions from its participants that use NSCC services.